Towards the classification of maximum scattered linear sets of $\mathrm{PG}(1,q^5)$

-Reading Equations \eqref{e:sctness} in the new variables $x_i$ we obtain that they are equivalent to a system $\mathcal{S}$ of ten equations $C_j(x_0,x_1,x_2,x_3,x_4)=0$.
-Denote by $\mathcal{V}$ the affine variety of $\mathrm{AG}(5,q)$ associated with $\mathcal{S}.$ Theorem \ref{t:conj} states that the variety $\mathcal{V}$ has an $\mathbb{F}_q$-rational point.
-In order to do this, we will show that $\mathcal{V}$ is a variety of dimension one, i.e.\ an algebraic curve, and then the existence of a point either will be a consequence of the Hasse-Weil Theorem in the case the curve $\mathcal{V}$ is absolutely irreducible \cite{hasseweil}, or an $\F_q$-rational point of $\mathcal{V}$ will be directly exhibited.
+Equations \eqref{e:sctness} are therefore equivalent to a system $\mathcal{S}$ of ten equations $C_j(x_0,x_1,x_2,x_3,x_4)=0$ in the new variables $x_i$.
+Denoting by $\mathcal{V}\subseteq \mathrm{AG}(5,q)$ the affine variety associated with $\mathcal{S}$, Theorem \ref{t:conj} is therefore equivalent to the statement that $\mathcal{V}$ has an $\mathbb{F}_q$-rational point.
+To prove this, we will show that $\mathcal{V}$ is a variety of dimension one, i.e.\ an algebraic curve, and then the existence of a point will be a consequence of the Hasse-Weil Theorem , in the case the curve $\mathcal{V}$ is absolutely irreducible \cite[Theorem 9.18]{HirschKorTor}, or an $\F_q$-rational point of $\mathcal{V}$ will be directly exhibited.

 We first apply the following change of variables in $\AG(5,\overline{\F}_{q})$ (whose matrix is a so-called Moore matrix and is nonsingular)

 The $\Fq$-rational points in $\AG(5,q)$ are mapped by $\phi$ to those of type $(A,B,C,D,E)=(x,x^{q^s},x^{q^{2s}},x^{q^{3s}},x^{q^{4s}})$.
 Denote by $\cC$ the image of $\mathcal{V}$ under $\phi$.
 Since the dimension, the genus and the absolute irreducibility are birational invariants, we can study $\cC$ in place of $\cV$.\\ Let